-For female students Majoring in Studio Art, Art History, & Applied Digital Arts
+For female students Majoring in Studio Art, Art History, & Animated Arts

 Become a Mentor

-Kutztown University seeks proposals from artists to serve as Mentors for female Studio Art, Art History, Applied Digital Arts students receiving Marguerite Bierman mentorship awards.
+Kutztown University seeks proposals from artists to serve as Mentors for female Studio Art, Art History, Animated Arts students receiving Marguerite Bierman mentorship awards.
 Mentors initiate proposals, and students apply to a posting of open mentorship opportunities once they are selected.
 Students may also seek out their

 own mentors and submit a proposal in the similar manner as a grant application.

 KU faculty may be also be mentors for projects existing outside of credited courses.
 Please read the information below, and consider submitting a proposal or forwarding this to any other visual arts professional who might appreciate having access to the work, help, and expertise of our students, and/or might be interested in serving in a mentor role for its own sake.